 What we did (responsive services cont.)
 Impact The Aquatics and Leisure Centres commenced work on a Diversity and Inclusion framework. • The framework is currently at the draft stage, we are planning for the framework to be presented to Council in 2021/22 after a formal consultation process.
 The Monash Public Library Service introduced a new tool, Culture Counts , to evaluate the impact of programs.
 In May and June we scheduled six focus groups with users and non-users of the library service.
 We gained insights around community requirements for future programs, the impact of those programs on attendees and opportunities for extended community reach and engagement.
 The Cultural Development and Events Team hosted the Koorie Heritage Trust's training Building Aboriginal Cultural Competency for Organisations .
 Eighteen people attended the training to develop awareness of Aboriginal culture and identity, the strengths of Aboriginal culture and people, the impact of colonisation and past policy for Aboriginal people today and to increase their cultural competency.
 Active Monash continued to work with sporting clubs during COVID-19 lockdowns and restrictions.
 Officers communicated the restrictions and worked with over 80 winter and summer tenants and associations, enhancing communication with clubs.
 Accessible and affordable Monash seeks to provide services and activities that are accessible and affordable to people from all walks of life.
 We will identify and address barriers to participation.
 Investigate how affordability impacts on the community's ability to participate in a range of activities.
 Support community organisations through access to fit-for-purpose facilities at non-commercial rates.
 Promote affordable and accessible services and activities.
 What we did Impact The libraries promoted a fine free lending service to improve community access to library resources and programs.
-We removed fines for overdue library items • Successful promotion of library as free and accessible service.
+We removed fines for overdue library items from 1 July 2020. • Successful promotion of library as free and accessible service.
 "The removal of the overdue charges is another way to make our lives financially stress free.
-Caring for people, caring for the community." - Library user from 1 July 2020. , , , , · · · · · · · · · · · · · · · · · · · from 1 July 2020.
-Monash Council, led by La Trobe University, has received a VicHealth Impact Research Grant (2021) to look at increasing physical activity among young adults with The objective of this research project is to address environmental barriers to physical activity participation for young adults with disability in community gyms.
+Caring for people, caring for the community." - Library user Monash Council, led by La Trobe University, has received a VicHealth Impact Research Grant (2021) to look at increasing physical activity among young adults with disability.
+The objective of this research project is to address environmental barriers to physical activity participation for young adults with disability in community gyms.
 The grant is in partnership with SRV, Vicsport, Disability Sport and Recreation, YMCA Victoria, Belgravia Leisure, City of Boroondara, Cerebral Palsy Support Network, Down Syndrome Victoria and CP-Achieve.
+A community infrastructure project to refurbish the Central Reserve Grandstand and relocate two community organisations, Waverley Wood Workers and Waverley Gem Club, was completed in 2021.
 The refurbishment has enabled two community groups to relocate into fit for purpose clubrooms and ensure their members can participate in club life safely and with increased opportunities for socialization and cross club collaboration.
+Other affordable and accessible services and activities are e described throughout this report.